dspieard/Cheatsheets/BasicWinEnumCheatsheet.md

 If you find anything interessting search for it in the dump

 ## gaining access
-check
+Check
-with the latsest version of crackmapexec use 'cme' instead of 'crackmapexec'
+With the latsest version of crackmapexec use 'cme' instead of 'crackmapexec'
 ```
 cme winrm 10.10.1.2 -u username -p password
 cme winrm 10.10.1.2 -u username -H ntlmhash
 ```
-evil-winrm: (when it's not installed use this, otherwise it's just 'evil-winrm -i ... etc')
+Evil-winrm: (when it's not installed use this, otherwise it's just 'evil-winrm -i ... etc')
 ```
 ruby evil-winrm.rb -i 10.10.1.2 -u username -p password
 ruby evil-winrm.rb -i 10.10.1.2 -u username -H ntlmhash